-Students in our exploratory, flexible and innovative twenty-five month program work directly with faculty and visiting artists during three annual month-long summer sessions in Ithaca, New York and during two annual week-long winter sessions in a major international cultural center (London in 2017; Mexico City in 2018).
+Students in our exploratory, flexible, and innovative twenty-five month program work directly with faculty and visiting artists during three annual month-long summer sessions in Ithaca, New York and during an annual week-long winter session (once each winter session of the program) in a major international cultural center (London in 2017; Mexico City in 2018).
 During the fall and spring academic terms, students pursue independent study in close consultation with their faculty advisors.

 Integrating theoretical and historical studies with intensive creative practice, the program seeks to create a community that brings photography and writing into a shared arena of discussion and invention.
 Our annual summer sessions begin with an exploratory workshop and rural retreat in which students collaborate with renowned artists, writers, curators, and editors, followed by four weeks of intensive coursework.